ronton20/ronton20/README.md

-# Ron Amar - Software Engineer in the Making
+# Ron Ariel - Software Engineer in the Making

 👋 Hi there!
 I'm Ron, a 3rd year software engineering student on a quest to master the art of software development.
 With a keen interest in web development and design, I'm constantly pushing the boundaries of what's possible to create beautiful, intuitive, and functional web applications.